agnes-zdonek/Transaction-Hub/README.md

 # Introduction
-Transactional Hub aims to streamline transactional processes within a system by providing a centralized platform for managing and grouping transactions.
+Transaction Hub aims to streamline transactional processes within a system by providing a centralized platform for managing and grouping transactions.
 It offers features such as transaction creation, monitoring, enhancing the efficiency and reliability of transactional workflows.

 # Features
 System Managment: See all transactional system sub-groups (here called cash registers), create sub-groups, see them by id, update them.